 Decide which plan is best for you.
 Do your research and understand that anything medical is not cheap.
 From glasses to significant surgery, know what your insurance covers and how much needs to be paid out of pocket.

-Make sure that money is set aside in an emergency fund or special medical fund.
+Make sure that money is set aside in an emergency or special medical fund.
 So many people find themselves buried in medical debt.

 Pay Off Debt.